NebraLtd/helium-miner-software/README.md

 - Computer for development and pushing to the device
 - Git installed - [download here](https://git-scm.com/downloads)
 - [Balena CLI](https://github.com/balena-io/balena-cli) (Install located on Balena step in quick start steps below)

+### Generating Docker Compose file (Local testing)

+You may notice that after cloning the repo that you are missing a docker-compose.yml file which is required to push the containers to balena.
+This is a result of us generating the docker-compose file based on a settings.ini file in the root directory.
+Here are the steps of generating a new docker-compose.yml file:

+**Step 1:** Update the settings.ini file to accept the new values which you wish to set in the generation of the docker-compose.yml file

+**Step 2:** Generate your respective .yml file based on the device you will be pushing to:
+- RPI (Raspberry PI based device): `python gen_docker_compose.py rpi -o device-compose-files/docker-compose-rpi.yml`
+- RockPI (Rock PI based device): `python gen_docker_compose.py rockpi -o device-compose-files/docker-compose-rockpi.yml`

+**Step 3:** Copy device compose file into root directory as docker-compose.yml:
+- RPI: `cp device-compose-files/docker-compose-rpi.yml ./docker-compose.yml`
+- RockPI: `cp device-compose-files/docker-compose-rockpi.yml ./docker-compose.yml`

+**Step 4:** Validate that the changed values you applied to settings.ini were applied in the docker-compose.yml file

+**Step 5:** Continue with the steps below to push the containers to your fleet via balena

 ### Quick Start Steps